duncantl/CodeAnalysis/Topics/cran_survey.md

 *   total number (or locations) of:
     + calls
     + calls, including calls made by calls (computed recursively)
+    + ratio of calls inside packages compared to base, recommended, and 3rd party packages.
     + literals
     + globals
     + loops, broken down by `for`, `while`, apply family
+    + Depth of nested loops (computed recursively)
     + number of parameters (and whether default arguments are calls, other parameters, literals)
     + `<<-` assignments